 Internship and service-learning classes give you professional experience prior to graduation.
 LDS Business College graduates in this field enjoy a pass rate above 80 percent as first-time test takers in national medical assisting exams.

 There are employment opportunities in hospitals, insurance companies, outpatient medical offices, and HMOs for well-trained executive medical assistants.
-Medical assistants in Utah earn $12.50 to $14.00 as inexperienced workers.
-In the U.S., median salaries can be $13.60 per hour.
 Students may advance to supervisory positions where wages are higher than those listed here.

 Upon completion of the program, successful graduates will be able to: